strenkml/Recommender/README.md

 - Rebuilds the similarity matrix.
 - Uses user feedback to train the model weights incrementally.
 - Logs its progress in the bottom text box of the **Configuration** tab.

+### Watchlist Management

+- **Adding to Watchlist**: Each movie/show recommendation has an "Add to Plex Watchlist" button.
+When clicked, it will:
+  - Search for the exact match in your Plex library
+  - If found, add it to your watchlist
+  - If multiple matches are found, allow you to select the correct one
+  - Show a confirmation when added successfully

+- **Clearing Watchlist**: In the Configuration tab:
+  - Click "Clear Plex Watchlist" to remove all items
+  - Confirms before proceeding
+  - Shows real-time progress in the Configuration tab's text area
+  - Provides a summary when complete

 ---